bairblog/bairblog.github.io/_posts/2021-11-1-epistemic-pomdp.md

 **Maze-Solving:** A staple of RL generalization benchmarks, the maze-solving problem requires an agent to navigate to a goal in a maze given a birds-eye view of the whole maze.
 This task is fully-observed, since the agent’s observation shows the whole maze.
 As a result, the optimal policy is memoryless and deterministic: taking the action that moves the agent along the shortest path to the goal.
 Just as in the image-guessing game, by maximizing return within the training maze layouts, an RL algorithm will learn policies akin to this “optimal” strategy -- at any state, deterministically taking the action that it considers most likely to be on the shortest path to the goal.

 This RL policy generalizes poorly, since if the learned policy ever chooses an incorrect action, like running into a wall or doubling back on its old path, it will continue to loop the same mistake and never solve the maze.
 This failure mode is completely avoidable, since even when the RL agent initially takes such an “incorrect” action, after attempting to follow it, the agent _receives information_ (e.g. the next observation) as to whether or not this was a good action.
-To generalize as well as possible, an agent should **adapt** its chosen actions if the original predicted actions led to unexpected outcomes , but this behavior eludes standard RL objectives.
+To generalize as well as possible, an agent should **adapt** its chosen actions if the original actions led to unexpected outcomes , but this behavior eludes standard RL objectives.

 <p style="text-align:center;">
 <img src="https://bair.berkeley.edu/static/blog/epistemic_pomdp/blog_figs.004.gif" width="90%">